theboringdotapp/git-time-stats-action/README.md

 - Filters out bot commits (e.g., from GitHub Actions)
 - Can automatically update your README with the latest stats
 - Customizable session parameters
+- Option to commit changes directly back to the repository

 ## Usage